samchon/backend/README.md

 [`@samchon/backend`](https://github.com/samchon/backend) provides SDK (Software Development Kit) for convenience.

-SDK library means a collection of `fetch` functions with proper types automatically generated by [nestia](https://github.com/samchon/nestia).
-As you can see from the above gif image, SDK library boosts up client developments by providing type hints and auto completions about the API endpoints of your backend server.
+SDK library means a collection of `fetch` functions with proper types, automatically generated by [nestia](https://github.com/samchon/nestia).
+As you can see from the above gif image, SDK library boosts up client developments, by providing type hints and auto completions.

-Furthermore, the SDK library supports mockup simulator.
+Furthermore, the SDK library supports [Mockup Simulator](https://nestia.io/docs/sdk/simulator/).

 If client developer configures `simulate` option to be `true`, the SDK library will not send HTTP request to your backend server, but simulate the API endpoints by itself.
-With that feature, frontend developers can directly start the interaction development, even when the [main program development](#34-main-program) is on a progress.
+With that feature, frontend developers can directly start the interaction development, even when the [main program development](#34-main-program) has not started.

 ```bash
 # BUILD SDK IN LOCAL